Skip to main content

 Use Environment Variables in Configuration Files

-The example below sets the listening ports for client requests and Admin API in environment variables:
+The example below sets the listening ports of client requests and Admin API in environment variables.

-In config.yaml, reference the environment variables as follows:
+For instance, set APISIX_NODE_LISTEN:8132 and ADMIN_API_PORT:9232 in environment variables.
+In config.yaml, you can reference the environment variables as follows:

 config.yaml